projectdiscovery/nuclei/pkg/tmplexec/flow/README.md

 **for basic vhost enumeration a template should**
 - do a PTR lookup for given ip
-- get SSL ceritificate for given ip (i.e tls-grab)
+- get SSL certificate for given ip (i.e tls-grab)
   - extract subject_cn from certificate
   - extract subject_alt_names(SAN) from certificate
   - filter out wildcard prefix from above values